 At OLSH we are committed to providing the best possible learning experience for the students of our school.
-Our staff are on a journey to ensure that the teaching methods we use and the learning experiences we provide for our learners are embedded in practices that have the greatest possible positive impact on student learning.
-We use evidence gleaned from research, and from our own teaching experiences, to ensure that our students are constantly exposed to learning and teaching methods designed to continuously move them on an upward learning trajectory.
+Our staff are continuously striving to ensure that their teaching approaches and the learning experiences we provide for our learners are embedded in practices that have the greatest possible positive impact on student learning.
+We use evidence gleaned from research and from our own teaching experiences and professional knowledge, to ensure that our students are constantly exposed to learning and teaching designed to continuously move them on an upward learning trajectory.

 Our learners will come to understand that learning is something that requires effort, that mistakes can be valuable learning experiences and that to retain what we learn we need to return to it multiple times throughout the course of the year.